18 Fun Family Vacation Ideas To Explore the World With Your Kids Before They Turn 18

 4. Take a beach vacation

 Being buried in sand and building sandcastles are childhood musts.
 A good place to do just that?
-The white sand beaches of Panama City Beach in Florida.
+Here, at some of Florida’s best beaches.

 Here, the sunsets are so spectacular they get their own nightly ritual at Schooner’s, a beachfront restaurant that does a cannon blast right as the sun drops.